SVP-26_Banner

 • A maximum of 2500 characters is permitted for the abstract body.

-Do not include citations, references, figures, captions, footnotes or ad hominem statements.
+Do not include citations, references, figures, captions, footnotes, or ad hominem statements.

 Abstracts failing to follow these guidelines will be removed from consideration for the Annual Meeting.